Adelaide Arcade: Adelaide Arcade

 A Syndicate was formed consisting largely of Emanuel Cohen, J. M. Wendt, Patrick Gay, Saul Solomon, and L. H. Berens to erect a shopping arcade linking Rundle and Grenfell streets, the largest in the Southern Hemisphere.
 Withall & Wells were selected as architects and W. Pett and Son as contractors.

 In 1885 F. J. Beck & Co. purchased both Baker & Chambers' property, "Sturt Horse Bazaar" and Debney's land, the site of Gay's burnt-out furniture factory, to lease to the proponents of the Arcade.
 (The Rundle Street end consisted of two portions of sections 84 and 85, each of 53 ft 9 ins frontage, the eastern portion previously owned by Debney and leased to Gay.)
 Baker & Chambers moved their business to Currie Street, previously the John Bull Livery Stables.

 In September 1885 F. J. Beck offered 50 year leases on two Grenfell Street properties not needed for the Arcades:90 x 90 ft adjoining Twin Street and 54 x 180 ft the other side of the Arcade.

 It would have a frontage of 77 feet to Rundle Street and 97 feet to Grenfell Street, and possessed a right-of-way 12 feet wide along the whole length of the western side, and an entrance to Twin Street on the eastern side.
-The additional twenty feet on the eastern side of the Grenfell Street entrance was occupied by a Turkish Bath complex conducted by C. Bastard and F. Needham.
+The additional twenty feet on the eastern side of the Grenfell Street entrance was occupied by a Victorian Turkish baths complex conducted by C. Bastard and F. Needham.
 (T. Bastard had the Public Baths on King William Road from 1861.)

-The design had a promenade 24 feet wide, the flooring material Carrara marble and black and white encaustic tiles in mosaic patterns, with 44 shops lining the arcade, each 15 feet wide by 24 feet feet deep, with 15 foot ceilings.
+The arcade had a promenade 24 feet wide, the flooring material Carrara marble and black and white encaustic tiles in mosaic patterns, with 44 shops lining the arcade, each 15 feet wide by 24 feet feet deep, with 15 foot ceilings.
 The fronts of the shops and showrooms over in the arcade constructed entirely of open wood and iron framing, glazed with polished plate glass, and broken up in outline into identical bays.

 Originally each of the 50 shops had a room on the upper floor directly overhead, for use as a workroom or similar, presumably with its own staircase.
 Later, as exists today, a balcony-style walkway was installed at the upper level on either side, and many of these rooms became separate shops.

 Entrances on Rundle and Grenfell streets were 19 feet wide, flanked by larger shops, their fronts returning into the entrances.
 The slabs at the entrances were of Kapunda marble.

 The elevations, similar on both Rundle and Grenfell streets, were of Italian style; the lower half dominated by the glass shop-fronts and arcade entrances, protected by verandahs supported by decorative iron columns, with a square balcony at the centre, behind which was an octagonal tower and dome, bearing an Australian coat-of-arms (not the coat of arms — Federation was still 15 years away, but the design used bore a strong resemblance to that ultimately chosen).